hazraChandrima/vimrc/README.md

 - Python script execution with the F5 key
 - vim-matchup for matching parentheses, and tags better than Vim’s default.

-It uses [vim-plug](https://github.com/junegunn/vim-plug) for plugin management.
+It uses [vim-plug](https://github.com/junegunn/vim-plug) for managing plugins.

+---

 ## What does it look like??